Sudan fighting: Khartoum violence mapped as civilians flee city

 - Published

-Life in Sudan's capital Khartoum, considered one of Africa's most vibrant cities, has been turned on its head.
+Life in Sudan's capital Khartoum has been turned on its head.

-Residents are now living in a war zone.
+Once a vibrant metropolis, residents are now living in a war zone.
 Sudan's army and the paramilitary Rapid Support Forces (RSF) are locked in brutal street combat as helicopters and fighter jets roar overhead.

-It was almost exactly a week ago that the peaceful city erupted into violence.
-Since then, information coming out has been patchy, and access for journalists has been difficult, in a country where media freedom is already restricted.
+Information coming out of the city is patchy, and access for journalists is difficult in a country where media freedom is already restricted.

-But the BBC has combed through dozens of videos, mapped the fighting, and spoken to residents to uncover how airstrikes and artillery have devastated the heart of Khartoum.
+But the BBC has combed through dozens of videos, mapped the fighting, and spoken to some of the city's 5.4 million residents to uncover how air strikes and artillery have devastated the heart of Khartoum.

-The city is usually home to 5.4 million people, and many of those that remain are trapped indoors - or trying to escape.

-Dallia Mohamed Abdelmoniem, a resident of the city, said the "empty frightened streets" made Khartoum feel like a ghost town, with people "huddled in their houses not knowing what's going to happen next".
+One of them, Dallia Mohamed Abdelmoniem, said the "empty frightened streets" made Khartoum feel like a ghost town, with people "huddled in their houses not knowing what's going to happen next".

 Fighting traps civilians in their homes

-Footage emerging during conflict can be unreliable, but the BBC has verified videos from Sudan by cross-referencing landmarks with satellite imagery and other sources, looking at the shape of the roads and roofs, the distance to the airport and nearby rivers, and local weather to establish when and where the video was first published.
+The BBC has verified videos from Sudan by checking details such as local weather patterns and the positions of visible landmarks including roads, roofs and rivers.

-We have therefore been able to locate the sites of some of the heaviest fighting in the city over the past few days, including gun battles and the use of tanks.
+We have been able to locate some of the heaviest fighting, including gun battles and the use of tanks, to heavily populated areas.

-All of them are in or close to places where lots of people live.

-The impact on civilian life has been particularly acute because the city's geography means high-level targets, such as the military headquarters and the Republican Palace, are located near residential areas.
+Civilians have been badly affected because many targets such as military headquarters and the presidential palace are close to people's homes.

 As you can see from the satellite image above, almost all of central Khartoum - south of the Blue Nile - is densely populated.
 So is Khartoum North, where fighting is also taking place.